Next: , Previous: , Up: The Emacs Widget Library [Contents][Index]

 Keymap containing useful bindings for buffers containing widgets.

-Binds TAB and C-TAB to widget-forward and widget-backward, respectively.
-It also binds RET to widget-button-press and down-mouse-1 and down-mouse-2 to widget-button-click.
+Binds TAB to widget-forward and both S-TAB and M-TAB to widget-backward.
+It also binds RET to widget-button-press and both down-mouse-1 and down-mouse-2 to widget-button-click.

 There’s also a keymap for events that the Widget library doesn’t need to handle.